 The Ruy Lopez is by far white’s most popular weapon against 1…e5.
 It is hard to imagine that black can sidestep the beaten path of years and years of practice in this opening.
 However, the Romanian GM Mihai Suba played 3…Qe7 from time to time with reasonable results.
 Black’s idea is to play 4…Nd8 followed by c6 / d6 / with a sort of Philidor / Pirc defense.
 Just a few days ago Suba played this opening and won a very nice game.

 Kovalenko’s 2.Be2 against the Sicilian

 In 2015 Kovalenko won the strong Najdorf Memorial employing the move 2.Be2 against the Sicilian defense.
 The plan was to continue with f4-Nf3-d3 and so on, depending on black’s setup.
 This plan was known before, however by a different move order, 2.d3 or 2.f4.

 Tarrasch’s 3…Qa5 in the Alapin

-The idea of Qa5 against the Alapin belongs to Dr Siegbert Tarrasch who won a game against Simon Alapin in Vienna 1898.
+The idea of Qa5 against the Alapin belongs to Dr. Siegbert Tarrasch who won a game against Simon Alapin in Vienna in 1898.
 Black breaks the opening principles in order to interfere with white’s immediate intentions of playing d4.
 Several Grandmasters have employed this move in tournament practice; the strong Sergei Movsesian is one of them, but the legendary Oleg Romanishin has also used it in his games.
-Of course, Qa5 has a very dubious reputation, but for a rapid game or an unprepared opponent it is still a playable choice.
+Of course, Qa5 has a very dubious reputation, but for a rapid game or an unprepared opponent, it is still a playable choice.
 See the following game:

 We hope you have enjoyed this article and learned something new from the games above.
 We don’t recommend any of these lines; we’re just showing the variety of choices and surprise weapons that can be used depending on the scenario.